Thuynh808/Fishy-Phiisshing/README.md

 ![Screenshot of email source code in Thunderbird](path-to-the-screenshot-of-email-source-code-in-thunderbird)

   - **Analysis with PhishTool**:
-    We will utilize PhishTool to analyze the email header and trace the origin of the email, looking for discrepancies that could confirm a phishing attempt.
+    We will utilize PhishTool to analyze the email header and trace the origin of the email, looking for discrepancies that could confirm a phishing attempt.<br><br>
     - Head to `phishtool.com` and submit the sample email for analysis<br><br>
     - We can confirm several indicators of phishing that were initially observed in the source code:
       - The email is sent from an IP address that does not align with the legitimate domain.
       - The Return-Path and originating IP address are linked to a domain not associated with Netflix.